ddev/ddev.com/src/content/blog/eight-more-ways-to-get-the-most-out-of-ddev-local.md

 ### Want more tips?
 Follow us on Twitter and subscribe to the newsletter.

 When I come across tips and tricks from the community, I usually tweet about them.
-You can follow me as [@randyfay](https://twitter.com/randyfay) and the main [@drud](https://twitter.com/drud/) account where we tweet product news, tips, and other relevant info regularly.
-And of course, sign up to the newsletter for product updates and announcements.
+You can follow me as [@randyfay](https://twitter.com/randyfay).